-The table below shows which animal health certificates are required under Commission Regulation (EC) 1251/2008 and Commission Decision 2010/221/EU.
+The table below shows which animal health certificates are required for movements of ornamental aquatic animals (fish/shellfish/crustaceans) under EU Animal Health Law.
 Both you and your supplier should be aware of these requirements.
 Your supplier should arrange to have the consignment certified by the relevant authorities in the country of origin.
 Full text versions of any piece of European legislation can be found on the EUR-Lex website.

 Note: Tropical species are ornamental aquatic animals which are held in heated aquaria and which are not capable of surviving in the natural aquatic environment in Ireland.

 The Marine Institute is the Competent Authority for the implementation of Fish Health Regulations.
-Other regulations may apply when importing ornamental aquatic animals, for example the Convention on International Trade in Endangered Species of wild Fauna and Flora (CITES) which is managed by the National Parks and Wildlife Service.
+Other regulations may apply when importing ornamental aquatic animals, for example the Convention on International Trade in Endangered Species of wild Fauna and Flora (CITES) which is overseen in Ireland by the National Parks and Wildlife Service.

-If you are importing from a third country, your consignment must enter the European Community through a Border Inspection Post (BIP) that is authorised to accept live fish.
-BIPs are European Union approved entry points for animals/animal products originating in countries outside the EU.
-Ireland does not have a BIP authorised to accept live fish, except Shannon which is authorised to accept live ova.
+If you are importing from a third country, your consignment must enter the European Community through a Border Control Post (BCP) which is authorised to accept live fish.

-A full list of the veterinary border inspection posts with contact details can be accessed here.
+Lists of EU border control posts along with their contact details can be accessed here.